Eloise1988/CRYPTOBALANCE/README.md

-# CRYPTOCURRENCY TOOLS YOU IN GOOGLE SHEETS
+# CRYPTOCURRENCY TOOLS USED IN GOOGLE SHEETS
 ## CRYPTOBALANCE

 ### Get your cryptocurrency balance in your Google Sheets.